Protecting yourself and others

 - Maintain a healthy lifestyle, including a healthy diet, exercise and enough sleep, to enhance your body's immune system.

-- View the following guidance on how to self-isolate (PDF) for more information.
-Access our translated resources for information in multiple languages.
+Refer to our translated resources for information in multiple languages.

 Masks and face coverings

-We recommend wearing a non-medical mask when it’s hard to maintain physical distance from others (for example, on public transit or in grocery stores).
+We recommend wearing a non-medical mask when it’s hard to maintain physical distance from others (for example, on public transit or in grocery stores) and where masks are mandatory.

 Masks alone will not prevent the spread of COVID-19.
 The use of non-medical masks or face coverings may not protect you but may help protect those around you.

-When wearing masks, it's still important to consistently practice good hand hygiene and physical distancing when out in public.
-Other steps to follow:
+When wearing a mask, it's still important to consistently practice good hand hygiene and physical distancing when out in public.

 - Wash your hands with alcohol-based hand rub or soap and water before, during and after wearing a mask.

 - Wash and disinfect fabric masks or throw away and replace single-use masks with a new mask as soon as a mask gets damp.
-Cloth face coverings can be safely cleaned in a washing machine.
+Learn how to safely clean cloth face masks in a washing machine.

-- Do not place cloth face coverings on children under age 2 or on anyone who has trouble breathing, is unconscious, or otherwise unable to remove the mask without assistance.
+- Do not place cloth face coverings on children under age 2 or on anyone who has trouble breathing, is unconscious, or otherwise unable to remove the mask without help.
+If you can't wear a mask for medical reasons, maintain physical distancing, wash your hands, and cough and sneeze into your sleeve.

 Gloves are recommended for specific situations like caring for sick individuals or food preparation safety.